SKIING IN THE MARMOLADA AREA

 With Arabba so close at hand, the Marmolada ski area is the ideal place for skiers who want to access the Sella Ronda circuit.
 We are also located right at the heart of Dolomiti Superski with its 1.200 km of pistes and Punta Rocca, at 3.269m above sea level, is the highest point, boasting some of the most spellbinding scenery in the whole area.

 Val Pettorina and Marmolada are the perfect destination for those dreaming of direct contact with nature but who are not trained and experienced climbers.
 A delightful example is the trail across the Valle Ombretta, with a view of the south west wall of Mount Marmolada.
 This trail takes you on a fascinating trip through more recent history, with the many relics of the First World War, that have withstood the ravages of time.
-The most classic route and the most popular among visitors to the Dolomites, is undoubtedly the one of Serrai di Sottoguda: a steep, narrow gorge of unparalleled beauty that you can explore on foot or in the little tourist road train.
+The most classic route and the most popular among visitors to the Dolomites, is undoubtedly the one of Serrai di Sottoguda: you can explore this narrow gorge of unparalleled beauty on foot or in the little tourist road train.
 From the 2km trail you can marvel at the water gushing down the perpendicular walls then plunging into the Pettorina stream below.
+And why not going to Alleghe and walk all around the lake?
+It will take you more or less 2 hours and you may also rent a paddleboat.
+If you like lakes you can also go to Fedaia Pass where the artificial lake reflect the grandeur of Marmolada.

 MARMOLADA ON TWO WHEELS